Is Missouri's population growing or shrinking?

 Updated annually

-It grew by 37,400 between 2023 and 2024.
-That’s more than the population of the city of Wildwood.
+It grew by 27,000 between 2024 and 2025.
 Changes in population reflect birth and death rates, immigration patterns, regional shifts, and even the overall health of the economy.
-Missouri’s 0.6% annual increase was primarily driven by immigration to the state.
-In the decade between 2014 and 2024, Missouri’s population grew by 3.1%.
+Missouri’s 0.43% annual increase was primarily driven by people moving from other states.
+In the decade between 2015 and 2025, Missouri’s population grew by 3.2%.

 Annual population change